socialabs/mongo-python-driver/doc/examples/replica_set.rst

 --------------------

-Using a :class:`~pymongo.replica_set_connection.ReplicaSetConnection` instead of a simple :meth:`~pymongo.connection.Connection` offers two key features: secondary reads and replica-set health monitoring.
+Using a :class:`~pymongo.replica_set_connection.ReplicaSetConnection` instead of a simple :class:`~pymongo.connection.Connection` offers two key features: secondary reads and replica set health monitoring.
 To connect using `ReplicaSetConnection` just provide a host:port pair and the name of the replica set::